 Gripping closer to the tip will provide you with more control and precision.

 Practice with both grips so you can use them on your final drawings.

 There are three different pencil tips I use for my drawings, and each pencil tip will produce different results, which will help you draw different textures.

 You can read more by visiting 3 Different Pencil Points For Shading

 Practice Drawing With An Eraser

-There are different types of erasers used by graphite artists, and you will want to learn how to use each type fro your realism drawings.
+There are different erasers used by graphite artists, and you will want to learn how to use each type for your realism drawings.